Buffalo Cheese Fries

 - 1 tablespoon chopped chives

-- While fries are baking, use a small saucepan heat buffalo sauce and butter over low heat until warm and butter is melted.
+- While fries are baking, use a small saucepan to heat buffalo sauce and butter over low heat until warm and butter is melted.

 - Remove fries when crispy, turn oven to high broil and make sure you have a rack in the highest position.
 Leaving potatoes on the pan, drizzle with buffalo sauce then sprinkle with cheddar cheese and blue cheese evenly over the top